Strathcona County Food Bank Donations

 Dear Parents and Guardians,

 Morning frosts (and snow)are upon us, which means that winter is quickly approaching and we need to remember that there are people who lack the basic clothing needed to survive our Alberta winter.
-With this in mind, the students in Mr. Smith’s grade 6 class will be spearheading the 11th ANNUAL used clothing drive in support of the Bissell Centre.
+With this in mind, the students in Mr. Smith’s grade 6 class will be spearheading the 11th ANNUAL used clothing drive in support of local families as well as The Bissell Centre.
 We do not want you to go out and buy anything nor are we requesting any financial donations.
 We simply ask that if you come across gently used, clean winter clothing that you no longer need, that you send it to the school with your child.
 Coats, toques, mittens, gloves, scarves, boots, sweaters and ski pants are some examples of the clothing you could bring in.
 Near the middle of December, the clothing will be taken to the Bissell Centre where it will be distributed to those families in need.
 What may seem like an old useless scarf to us may be very special to someone else.
 This is truly a situation where every little bit helps.

 If you have any questions or concerns, please contact me at the school.

 Thank you and have a safe and happy winter season.
 Jordan Smith Jordan.email@example.com

 Ongoing communication with our families is important to us.
 Elk Island Public Schools uses School Messenger as one way of sharing information directly with our families by phone and email.
 Messages may include bus cancellations or delays, inclement weather, upcoming events, last-minute cancellations, parental engagement opportunities, emergency notices and more.